sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

 Reference: <a href="https://github.com/sf-wdi-22-23/toEatly_mongoose" target="_blank">toEatly-mongoose</a>

 1. In your server code, with the other `require`s, add one to bring in your database models: `var db = require("./models")`.
 When we `require` a whole folder, Node looks for an `index.js` in that folder and basically requires it.
 So, requiring the models folder should make your post model (and any other models you eventually add) available on a `db` object.
 For example, the Post model is `db.Post`.
+(It also runs all of the code in your `index.js` - including the line there that connects us to the database.)

 1. Modify your `GET '/'` route to  `console.log` all of the post data from the database.
 (Make sure you have `mongod` running.)
 Test this in Postman.
 Since your browser automatically makes a GET request when you visit a url, you could also test this by going to `localhost:3000/` in your browser.
 Check the Terminal for your server-side console log.